beartype/numerary/docs/notes.md

 ## [0.3.0](https://github.com/posita/numerary/releases/tag/v0.3.0)

 * ~~Removes misleading advice that SCUs offer a performance benefit over merely using caching protocols.
-  They *could* under very specific circumstances (where ``numerary`` probably isn’t going to be helpful anyway), but not always, and probably aren’t worth the trouble if performance is the only concern.~~
+  They *could* under very specific circumstances (where ``numerary`` probably will not help anyway), but not always, and probably aren’t worth the trouble if performance is the only concern.~~
   Actually, removes SCUs altogether and documents a surgical example for those rare occasions where it might be needed.
 * Finally removes ``SupportsNumeratorDenominatorProperties`` as promised.